Season 1, Episode 48

 Lorne Brown:

 And in relationships, it takes two to end a relationship and one to heal a relationship.
-And so if somebody is doing their conscious work, I’ll put out there, it’s been my experience working with the people I work with.
+And so if somebody is doing their conscious work, I’ll put it out there, it’s been my experience working with the people I work with.
 Now, I’m asking you as our psychologist here who works from a conscious perspective, you won’t get triggered by the unconscious parent if you are fully conscious.

 Vanessa Lapointe: